-5 Attack Details and Observations
+5 Attack details and observations

 The attack consists of multiple iterations, in which additional bits of x are recovered in each iteration.
 Each iteration consists of two phases: range reduction using BKZ, followed by the inverse FFT calculation.
 The first iteration, with the smallest value for C, is the most difficult.
-As the attack proceeds and C increases, we can find more points $c{A_J} \in (-C, C)$ with smaller coefficient bounds $G_1$ and $G{\infty}$ , so fewer points are required for the FFT phase.
+As the attack proceeds and C increases, we can find more points $c{A_J} \in (-C, C)$ with smaller coefficient bounds G_1 and G∞ , so fewer points are required for the FFT phase.

-We kept a short list of the top 10 scoring candidates from each iteration.
+We kept a short list of the top 10 scoring candidates for x from each iteration.
 We chose to keep 10 candidates based on our experiments with the given bias and the number of points available for the inverse FFT.
-The correct answer was not always the top candidate, but was always in the top 10, and was the top candidate after the final iteration.
+The correct answer x was not always the top candidate, but was always in the top 10, and was the top candidate after the final iteration.

 We also used overlapping windows as we successively recovered bits of x, keeping the high-order 20 bits out of the 28 recovered.
 We did this for two reasons.
 First, the results of the FFT are sometimes off by a few of the low order bits.
 This is more of an issue when the number of points available is barely sufficient.
 The second reason is that we used this 8-bit value to round the current approximation of x for the next iteration.
-We found this rounding essential for getting the correct result in the next iteration.
-After the next block of bits of x is recovered, the rounding from the previous iteration is undone.
+We found this rounding essential for getting

-The attack succeeded using 3 000 reduced points for each iteration, derived from the original 4 000 signatures.
-However, the work factor and time required was worse than the standard lattice attacks.
+The attack succeeded using 3,000 reduced points for each iteration, derived from the original 4,000 signatures.
+However, the work factor and time required were worse than the standard lattice attacks.
 For the BKZ phase of the first iteration, we used the bounds and lattice parameters discussed above.
-Each lattice reduction took about 2 minutes, and returned on average 2 usable points.
-This phase is easy to parallelize, and took about 4 hours to complete on 12 cores.
-Each $2^{28}$ -point FFT took 30 seconds, for a total of 5 minutes.
+Each lattice reduction took about 2 min, and returned on average two usable points.
+This phase is easy to parallelize, and took about 4 h to complete on 12 cores.
+Each 2^{28} -point FFT took 30 s, for a total of 5 min.
 The second iteration was similar, as the increase in C did not improve the BKZ outputs much.
 The remaining iterations were significantly easier, and the rest of the attack took a few hours to complete.